 In 1968 Terry’s family moved from East Palo Alto to San Jose.
 One reality that Terry and his siblings were continually reminded of was education was the road to success in life.
 From an early age Terry took his education seriously and was known for his willingness to help fellow classmates who were struggling with the class work.
 Terry and his brother Jerry began to display athletic abilities in football and track and field.

-Terry is a highly skilled trial attorney and has a reputation for standing steadfast for justice regardless of the person committing the crime.
-Terry demonstrated this in the police corruption case against four Oakland police officers who called themselves “the Riders.”
-Terry sought justice for the individuals who fell prey to the rogue police officers.
+He is a highly skilled trial attorney and has a reputation for standing steadfast for justice regardless of the person committing the crime.
+Terry has demonstrated this in the police corruption case against four Oakland police officers who called themselves “the Riders.”
+He sought justice for the individuals who fell prey to the rogue police officers.
 Terry faced this challenge despite its unpopularity and ramifications to his long-term career.

 Wiley has served Alameda County in a number of leadership positions.
 As head of the Felony Trial Team, prosecutors, led by Wiley had a 93% conviction rate.
 Wiley also led the nationally recognized Juvenile Division, where he addressed ethnic disparities of juveniles in custody and worked with the probation department to cut incarceration rates by two thirds.
 In 2015, Wiley helped create the “Know Your Rights, It Can Save Your Life” program that provided Middle School students, High School students and College students with information about interacting with law enforcement and how to survive the interaction.